-NFL Odds: Patriots’ Lines To Win Super Bowl Fall After Loss To Ravens
+NESN

 The New England Patriots’ first loss of the 2019 NFL season didn’t make a big dent in oddsmakers’ belief in their chances for success.

 FanDuel Sportsbook updated the Patriots’ odds to win Super Bowl LIV to +280 on Tuesday.
 These latest Super Bowl lines came out two days after the Patriots lost 37-20 in their Week 9 clash, which dropped New England’s record to 8-1.
-Nevertheless, the Patriots remain the favorites to reign as NFL champions in early February.
+Nevertheless, the Patriots remain the favorite to reign as NFL champions in early February.

 The Patriots’ Super Bowl odds were +200 entering the Baltimore game.
 The loss